InvestigUser/InvestigUser/README.md

 **InvestigUser** is an innovative, reliable, and powerful Windows application designed for OSINT/SOCMINT investigators and web enthusiasts.
-This all-in-one tool enables users to obtain valuable information about individuals on the most popular social networks and messaging apps, including **Twitter, WhatsApp, Facebook, Instagram, Telegram, Snapchat, and TikTok**—all within a single application.
-InvestigUser operates transparently for platforms and ensures complete legality.
+It provides a single platform to gather valuable information about users on the most popular social networks and messaging apps, including **Twitter, WhatsApp, Facebook, Instagram, Telegram, TikTok, and Snapchat**.
+All searches are conducted transparently for the platforms and in full compliance with the law: no methods rely on hacked or inaccessible databases.
+The data is exclusively collected from open sources directly on the platforms.

 ![Capture d’écran 2024-11-15 155542](https://github.com/user-attachments/assets/62112ae1-ab99-4f34-87a6-454f7c62b08d)

-With **InvestigUser**, you can effortlessly retrieve data such as **user login/ID, profile photos, number of followers and followings, friends lists, and much more ** with just one click.
-Now featuring **direct multiplatform username and email searches**, InvestigUser lets you explore and analyze data instantly, without intermediaries, all from within the application.
-Additionally, **account scans using phone numbers for Telegram and WhatsApp** further expand your investigative capabilities. **InvestigUser** stands out for its ability to extract information quickly and discreetly, offering you a reliable and efficient tool for your online investigations.
+With **InvestigUser**, you can easily retrieve, in just one click, data such as user Login/ID, profile photos, the number of followers and followings, as well as friends lists, directly from the application.
+This application also stands out for its advanced features, including **direct and instant account searches by username or email address across multiple platforms**.
+Furthermore, it now enables precise scans using phone numbers, particularly for **Telegram and WhatsApp**, expanding your investigative capabilities.
+All of this is offered in a fast and discreet "All-In-One" application.

 ![Capture d'écran 2024-11-29 184218](https://github.com/user-attachments/assets/e2acc11a-d69b-4833-806a-4a0c1678a478)